Weniasss/Weniasss/README.md

 ### About me :
 --------
-- I am interested in React, Angular, Frontend technology.
+- I am interested in React, Angular, Node JS , Java .
-- I am looking for an internship / part-time job.
+- I am looking for an internship / part-time job .

 ### Projects :
 --------